LAST UPDATED – 10/21/22 – Top Things to See in the United States

 35. Pike Place Market

 Pike Place Market was established in 1907, which makes it one of the oldest continuously operated public farmers’ markets in America.
 Located in the city of Seattle overlooking the waterfront of Elliott Bay, this large market features fresh seafood, produce, and plenty of other local delicacies that visitors can purchase.
-Much like the large seafood markets in Japan, the Pike Place Market is renown for its fresh seafood.
+Much like the large seafood markets in Japan, the Pike Place Market is renowned for its fresh seafood.
 If you are a lover of seafood, then you will love touring this famous market.

 34. Route 66